exercism/javascript/exercises/concept/fruit-picker/.docs/hints.md

 - Use the imported API function `notify` in your function.
 - Pass another object to `notify`.
 It should have a property of `message`.
 The message value should differ from the last part.
-- Return the result from the `notify` API function.
+- Pay attention to the comments [JSDoc] above the function definition:
+  - The function should not return a value.

 ## 3. Create a callback to buy fruit if the inventory is available